Target Detection in Sea Clutter with Application to Spaceborne SAR Imaging: Statistical Modeling

-The Gamma distribution with 2 degrees of freedom is the next best choice to model the sea clutter.
-The probability density function for the Gamma distribution is expressed as \cite{Distribution}

-The last distribution that we study in this paper, is the Rayleigh distribution.
-The probability density function for the Rayleigh distribution is described as \cite{Distribution}

-Based on the given probability of false alarm ($p_{\rm fa}$), we can calculate the adaptive threshold $T_a$ as \cite{Skolnik, Mahafza}
+Based on the given probability of false alarm ($p_{\rm fa}$), we can calculate the adaptive threshold $T_a$ as \cite{Mahafza}

 where $X$ describes the statistics of the cell under test and $T_a$ is the adaptive threshold.
 Furthermore, $H_0$ represents the null hypothesis.
 By using the experimental data that we present in this paper, we will demonstrate that among the proposed distributions, the Weibull distribution is the best distribution to model the sea clutter.
 Therefore, the calculation of the adaptive threshold is only performed for the Weibull distribution.
 Consequently, based on (\ref{pfa}), the adaptive threshold $T_{\rm aW}$ for the Weibull distribution, which has been given in (\ref{Weibull}), is calculated as

 The maximum likelihood estimates for the parameters of the Weibull distribution, given in (\ref{Weibull}), are expressed as \cite{Weibull_ML}